PanicInitiative/panicbutton.io/_posts/pact/activities/1000-01-02-pact-activities-02-risk-mapping.md

 <div class="cs-online" id="onlineContent" markdown="1">
 This is a really good time to remind participants that they should engage with the Panic Button interactively: different situations will require them to re-think their PACT and re-set the contacts, alert timings and message in the app.

 For the report back the trainer should pick maps that are visually different, but also represent different context and geographies.
 For example, it would be good to have a rural environment, a city, a protest, etc. Normally you only need 2-4 maps to report back but if the participants are really keen to either report back or hear others, then this is a good time to be flexible.
-While this exercise should follow a more formal report back style, you can also use it to spark conversation and debate about risk: how people perceive it, internalise fear, identify perpetrators and their power - an opportunity not to be wasted!
+While this exercise should follow a more formal report-back style, you can also use it to spark conversation and debate about risk: how people perceive it, internalise fear, identify perpetrators and their power - an opportunity not to be wasted!

 </div>